 - Rates were increased by 6% for residential properties, equating to $75 over the year

 - Rates were increased by 11% for commercial and industrial properties.
-This higher rating level is aimed at ensuring the rate burden is shared equally.
-Over the previous five years the value of residential properties in Monash had increased significantly in proportion to the value of commercial and industrial properties.
-This resulted in residential ratepayers contributing a larger proportion of rate revenue than commercial and industrial ratepayers
+This higher rating level was aimed at ensuring the rates burden was shared equally.
+Over the previous five years, the value of residential properties in Monash had increased significantly in proportion to the value of commercial and industrial properties.
+This resulted in residential ratepayers contributing a larger proportion of rates revenue than commercial and industrial ratepayers

-- The rate increases helped ensure Council could maintain existing services while also meeting the infrastructure needs of a growing community.
-There were increases in funding for infrastructure that we all use, such as footpaths, roads and drainage.
+- The rates increases helped ensure Council could maintain existing services while also meeting the infrastructure needs of a growing community.
+There were increases in funding for infrastructure that we all use, such as footpaths, roads and drainage

-As of 1 July 2015, Council is debt free for the first time in its 21 year history.
-This puts Council in a strong financial position ahead of the State Government's introduction of rate capping in the 2016/2017 financial year.
-Rate capping - whereby rate increases are capped at the inflation rate - has the potential to place significant financial pressures on all councils.
+As of 1 July 2015, Council was debt-free for the first time in its 21-year history.
+This put Council in a strong financial position ahead of the State Government's introduction of rates capping in the 2016/2017 financial year.

 On 24 June 2014, Council adopted its 2014/2015 budget.